2023

 Day 4: Hitzacker – Wittenberge, approx. 80 km

-Today you cycle through the border area formerly separating East and West Germany, which is also the reason why the Elbe meadows have been preserved so naturally.
-Places such as Gorleben and Dannenberg show that the area was not always as peaceful as it appears to be today.
-Wittenberge is the region’s most important centre.
+Today you cycle through the former East-West-German border area, which is the reason for the natural preservation of the Elbe floodplains.
+Places like Gorleben and Dannenberg show that the area was not always as peaceful as it seems today.
+Wittenberge is the most important town of the region.

 Day 5: Wittenberge – Havelberg, approx. 40 km

-Today you cycle through very lonely stretches of land.
-The river often floods here; as a result it is hardly habited at all.
-This makes the route into a very special experience.
-You cycle through Rühstadt, which is the village with the most storks in Germany.
-The fortified diocesan town of Havelberg used to be an important place for shipbuilding and today is a charming end to today’s section of the route.
+Today you cycle through lonely stretches of land that are almost deserted due to the high flooding rate of the river here.
+This makes the ride a very special experience.
+You pass through Rühstadt, which is said to be the village with the most storks in Germany.
+The fortified bishop's seat of Havelberg used to be an important shipbuilding center and is a very idyllic stage destination.

 Day 6: Havelberg – Rathenow, approx. 55 km

-From today, the river Havel will accompany you through green meadows and the small villages of the Schollener Land.
-Halfway between Havelberg and Rathenow you will cycle through Stölln, the birthplace of aviation pioneer Otto Lilienthal.
-You will finish this stage in Rathenow.
-The Optic Industry Museum tells the impressive industrial history of Rathenow with 15.000 optic and scientific instruments and glasses.
+From today, the Havel is your companion through the green fields and small villages of the Schollener Land.
+About halfway between Havelberg and Rathenow, you pass through Stölln, the birthplace of Otto Lilienthal.
+You finish the stage in Rathenow.
+Around 15,000 optical instruments, spectacles and scientific equipment in the Optik-Industrie-Museum bear witness to Rathenow's impressive industrial history.

 Day 7: Rathenow – Brandenburg City, approx. 65 km

-Through the lake district to the north east of the city you will cycle to Brandenburg.
-The city is spread out on a number of islands and peninsulas and the cityscape is therefore characterised by a number of bridges.
-The river Havel, which flows through the city and divides into numerous streams and trenches, was used for transport, city fortifications and to power mills in the past.
+You cycle through the lake district north-east of the city to Brandenburg.
+The town is spread over several islands and peninsulas.
+The cityscape is therefore characterized by a large number of bridges.
+The Havel, which flows through the city and splits into many watercourses and ditches, was used in the past for transportation, fortification and to power mills.

 Day 8: Brandenburg City – Potsdam, approx. 60 km

-First the path will take you along dykes and across open countryside in direction of Werder.
-The name fittingly describes the location of the town as land surrounded by water.
-Due to the mild climate, Werder is surrounded by one of Germany’s largest fruit cultivation areas.
-Take some time to visit the Caputh Palace.
-Later on you will cycle to Potsdam along the idyllic promenade of Lake Templin.
+First, the route takes you along dyke paths across open land towards Werder.
+The name aptly describes the town's location as land surrounded by water.
+Due to the mild climate around Werder, it is one of the largest fruit-growing regions in Germany.
+You should plan some time for a visit to Caputh Castle.
+Then cycle along the idyllic lakeside promenade of Lake Templiner See to Potsdam.

-Since 1907 the Glienicker Bridge has spanned the river Havel and connected Berlin and Potsdam, the capital of Brandenburg.
-The so-called agent bridge was a legendary Cold War site.
-Make sure to visit the Glienicke palace!
-You will cross the Greater Wannsee Lake by ferry (not included).
-Once you have arrived in Berlin-Spandau, you follow the river Spree into the centre of Berlin.
+The Glienicke Bridge has spanned the Havel since 1907 and connects Berlin and the Brandenburg capital of Potsdam.
+The so-called Agentenbrücke (agents' bridge) was a legendary location during the Cold War.
+You should also visit Glienicke Palace!
+Cross Lake Großer Wannsee by ferry (not included).
+Once you arrive in Berlin-Spandau, follow the Spree to the center of Berlin.

-After breakfast, your bike tour from Hamburg to Berlin comes to an end.
-We are happy to extend your holiday in Germany's fabulous capital.
+After breakfast, your cycle tour from Hamburg to Berlin comes to an end.
+However, we are also happy to extend your vacation in

 Bookable dates are shown in the booking form.
 The season is dictated by the arrival date.